-Unless you’re a fucking loser, you probably haven’t been following the ongoing “war” between a few transgender activists and some so-called radical feminists.
-They’ve done their best to suck me into their collective madness recently, but I’m not playing ball.
+Unless you're a fucking loser, you probably haven't been following the ongoing "war" between a few transgender activists and some so-called radical feminists.
+They've done their best to suck me into their collective madness recently, but I'm not playing ball.
 Let me fill you in.
-First up we have TERFs, short for “trans-exclusionary radical feminists”.
-Basically, they’re full-on internet weirdos hell-bent on telling trans women that we’re not "real" women.
-They want to stop us using female loos, going to shitty music festivals and, erm, accessing healthcare.
+First up we have TERFs, short for "trans-exclusionary radical feminists."
+Basically, they're full-on internet weirdos hell-bent on telling trans women that we're not "real" women.
+They want to stop us from using female bathrooms, going to shitty music festivals and, uh, accessing healthcare.
 I know, right?
-Throw a few obsessive trans folk into the mix, and a handful of privileged white feminists with nothing better to talk about and, well, you’ve got yourself the perfect pointless shitstorm.
+Throw a few obsessive trans folk into the mix, and a handful of privileged white feminists with nothing better to talk about and, well, you've got yourself the perfect pointless shitstorm.

 But well done to you, too, angry trans people.
 Well done for the "die cis scum" hashtag and all the rest of it that has given Meanies ample excuse to now claim that "cis" is a slur.
 Good work.

-And stop pushing people away that might otherwise be our allies – all those well-meaning but woefully uninformed people on the edge of the scuffle.
-Some people are prejudiced but the best way for us to change that is by helping them get to know us, not backing them into a corner.
-Of course you are right to be angry, but your anger isn’t making anything better.
-It’s just upsetting you and goading them.
+And stop pushing people away that might otherwise be our allies—all those well-meaning but woefully uninformed people on the edge of the scuffle.
+Some people are prejudiced, but the best way for us to change that is by helping them get to know us, not backing them into a corner.
+Of course you are right to be angry, but your anger isn't making anything better.
+It's just upsetting you and goading them.
 Trust me.
-I’m a selfish bitch and I know how to get what I want – this isn’t how you go about it.
+I'm a selfish bitch and I know how to get what I want—this isn't how you go about it.

 They tried to talk to me about identity politics and I was like...

-Of course, there are good points being made on either side – but good luck picking them out.
+Of course, there are good points being made on either side—but good luck picking them out.
 Juliet Jacques penned a very thorough and very well written 9,000-word essay for the New Statesman recently, providing some background to the bickering.
-It doesn’t surprise me that Mrs Ditum praised it, for it was more "discussion" and endless discussion is what these people and this war depend on.
-As with any heated conflict, though, understanding the history doesn’t really help.
+It doesn't surprise me that Mrs Ditum praised it, for it was more "discussion" and endless discussion is what these people and this war depend on.
+As with any heated conflict, though, understanding the history doesn't really help.
 The only way any dispute is resolved is by both sides agreeing to stop shouting and hurling missiles at each other, forgetting the past and starting to respect each other's human rights.
-Sorry, but we’re not going to "think" our way out of this one.
+Sorry, but we're not going to "think" our way out of this one.

-And there is no such thing as "feminism that opposes transgenderism".
+And there is no such thing as "feminism that opposes transgenderism."
 Opposing equal rights for trans people is called bigotry.
 Women have always existed and trans people have always existed, the only thing that truly changes is the way that other people agree to treat us.
-"Transgenderism", if that’s what some people want to call it, is nothing more than a push for the equal rights of trans people – just as feminism is nothing more than a push for the equal rights of women.
-It’s not complicated.
-It’s not a fucking competition.
+"Transgenderism," if that's what some people want to call it, is nothing more than a push for the equal rights of trans people—just as feminism is nothing more than a push for the equal rights of women.
+It's not complicated.
+It's not a fucking competition.
 Everyone deserves respect.
-If there are any instances where people’s rights appear to compete – such as the important conversation about how we make sure every woman has access to safe spaces in rape crisis centres – let’s talk about it sensibly, practically and with genuine compassion.
+If there are any instances where people's rights appear to compete—such as the important conversation about how we make sure every woman has access to safe spaces in rape crisis centres—let's talk about it sensibly, practically and with genuine compassion.

 "Discussing other people's identities is 'Peak Chattering Classes'"

-The thing that annoys me most is, while we don't need Gia Gia wondering out loud if trans babies would be better off aborted, we do need proper fucking feminism.
-Sarah Ditum writes about important issues like rape and abortion sometimes… imagine what we could do if we all focused on stuff like that with her.
+The thing that annoys me most is, while we don't need Gia Milinovich wondering out loud if trans babies would be better off aborted, we do need proper fucking feminism.
+Sarah Ditum writes about important issues like rape and abortion sometimes... imagine what we could do if we all focused on stuff like that with her.
 If we put real people before ideology.
 If we all pulled together to fight the good fight instead of fighting each other!

 Just to be clear: Any operation can ruin your life if it's botched.
 That doesn't change the fact that every reputable medical body in the USA, UK, Western Europe and elsewhere agree that medical therapy (science Gia, science!) is THE effective treatment for trans people if we seek it.
 It's just not up for discussion.
 The real issue is simple.
 You either support trans people's rights or you don't.
 Everything else is just noise.

-Maybe you think my contribution to the "debate" isn’t that helpful either, but hey, it can’t be much worse than anyone else’s.
-Most outsiders are appalled or just fucking bored by all this – if they’re even aware there’s a fallout in the first place.
-So listen, TERFS, Meanies, Trans peeps – I reckon most people peering in on your obsessive online squabbling about identity and terminology will see it for what it is: ugly, childish, inward-looking nonsense.
-Y’all need to start talking about some real fucking shit.
+Maybe you think my contribution to the "debate" isn't that helpful either, but hey, it can't be much worse than anyone else's.
+Most outsiders are appalled or just fucking bored by all this—if they're even aware there's a fallout in the first place.
+So listen, TERFS, Meanies, Trans peeps—I reckon most people peering in on your obsessive online squabbling about identity and terminology will see it for what it is: ugly, childish, inward-looking nonsense.
+Y'all need to start talking about some real fucking shit.